simeononsecurity/simeononsecurity.ch/content/guides/how-to-create-custom-ethernet-cables-guide/index.en.md

 Crossover cables are designed to connect two similar devices directly, such as two computers or two switches, without the need for a network hub or switch.
 These cables use a specific wiring configuration to allow data transmission between devices.

-{{< figure src="crossover.png" alt="Crossover Ethernet Cable Wiring" caption="Crossover Ethernet Cable Wiring - showmecables.com" link="https://www.showmecables.com/blog/post/rj45-pinout" >}}
+{{< figure src="crossover.webp" alt="Crossover Ethernet Cable Wiring" caption="Crossover Ethernet Cable Wiring - showmecables.com" link="https://www.showmecables.com/blog/post/rj45-pinout" >}}

 **Crossover Cable Wiring**:
 - Send (TX) on one end connects to Receive (RX) on the other end.